Location: 5955 Melrose Ave, Los Angeles, CA 90038. (323) 460-4170

 Cuisine: Cal French

-I usually make it to Providence about once a year, and so we return with the Foodie Club for a small, epic Chef’s Table night.
+I usually make it to Providence about once a year, and so we return with the Foodie Club for another Chef’s table dinner in the little back room.

 This is the view from the chef’s special tasting room — adjacent to the kitchen in it’s own little nook.